emilgruzalski/data-mining/README.md

 - **Objective**: To analyze the fuel efficiency of various automobiles, measured in miles per gallon (MPG), and to understand how different vehicle characteristics influence fuel efficiency.
 - **Dataset**: `auto_mpg.csv`
-- **Key Aspects**: The notebook likely includes data preprocessing, exploratory data analysis (EDA), and possibly predictive modeling to assess fuel efficiency based on attributes like horsepower, weight, and engine displacement.
+- **Key Aspects**: The notebook includes data preprocessing, exploratory data analysis (EDA), and possibly predictive modeling to assess fuel efficiency based on attributes like horsepower, weight, and engine displacement.

 ### 2. Exploratory Data Analysis of Red Wine (`red_wine.ipynb`)